piepworks/blaze-starter/documentation/deployment/fly.md

 ---

-Create a `fly.toml` file in the root of your project.
+Create a `fly.toml` file in the root of your project

 ```toml
 app = "your-app-name"